palarnab0707/palarnab0707/README.md

-### Hi there 👋, I am Arnab, I am a Bachelor of Computer Science and Engineering
+### Hi there 👋, I am Arnab, I am a Bachelor of Computer Science and Engineer

 I'm a Full Stack Developer having knowledge in Java Spring Boot, Angular Web App Development, Python for Data Science, Machine Learning.